 Highly personal, sensory and utopian, Yayoi Kusama’s work transcends several of the most important art movements of the twentieth century, and encompasses installations, paintings, sculptures, performances and architectural interventions.
-We were commissioned to design this monograph to accompany Kusama’s 2017 exhibition1 at David Zwirner Gallery, New York.
+We were commissioned to design this monograph to accompany Kusama’s 2017 exhibition at David Zwirner, New York.

-The exhibition, held concurrently with another exhibition of Kusama’s work at David Zwirner’s gallery space on the Upper East Side, included a selection of paintings from her iconic My Eternal Soul series, new large-scale flower sculptures, a polka-dotted environment, and two Infinity Mirror Rooms.
+The exhibition, held concurrently with another exhibition of Kusama’s work at David Zwirner on the Upper East Side, included a selection of paintings from her iconic My Eternal Soul series, new large-scale flower sculptures, a polka-dotted environment, and two Infinity Mirror Rooms.